enkidevs/curriculum/spreadsheets/introduction/charts/how-to-make-a-chart.md

 ---
 ## Content

-To create a chart, first you need to create a table.
+To create a chart, first, you need to create a table.

 For this example we'll use the following data: